c-en/AADTMatcher/README.md

 ___

 ## Requirements
-AADTMatcher runs on Python2, although it may be compatible with Python3 (I haven't checked - it would probably require minor code adjustments).
+AADTMatcher runs on Python2, although it may be compatible with Python3 with minor code adjustments.
 You must have **Gurobi** for Python2.
 To get it, [sign up](http://www.gurobi.com/registration/download-reg) for an academic license, then follow the download and install instructions.
 ___

 ## Operating Instructions
 1. Create the Dance Preferences Google Form for the troupe to fill out.
-Use [this template](https://drive.google.com/open?id=1q_T8xYxndKK6aVQJ4TMPpFCGnrqIDiPpJclJOwYnMPo) *exactly*; changing the format of questions or question titles will likely break the Matcher.
+Use [this template](https://drive.google.com/open?id=1q_T8xYxndKK6aVQJ4TMPpFCGnrqIDiPpJclJOwYnMPo) *exactly*; using the wrong format for questions or question titles will likely break the Matcher, without the appropriate code adjustments.
 Export and save the results spreadsheet as `preferences.csv`.
+  * You may add as many choreographers as you want, just make sure to also update `schedule.csv` (see below).
+  * You may add a higher maximum number of dances to join.
+  * You may add a larger number of dances to rank, by adding additonal questions for each rank.
+You must then update the variable `ranks` in `matcher.py` to reflect this change.
+Title each question "Please select your `x` choice dance.", where `x` is the rank, then append `x` to `ranks`.

 2. Update the file `schedule.csv` with the semester's rehearsal information.
 Each row is for one dance, with columns as follows:
   * Choreographer: the name of the choreographer
-  * Show: H or E, for Horizon or Eastbound
   * Day: the day of the week of the rehearsal
   * Start: the start time of the rehearsal, in military time (e.g. 1800 for 6:00pm)
   * End: the end time of the rehearsal, in military time